 Summer camp is our favorite time of year!
 Every year, our summer camp sessions are designed to inspire and educate our youth about the importance of the Indian River Lagoon.
 We offer a variety of hands-on activities that allow campers to discover the connection between science and nature in the world around them.

-For information on next summer’s camps, please contact Nicole Broquet, MRC’s Director of Education.
+For information on next summer’s camps, please contact Allison McGinley, MRC’s Environmental Educator.
 Or check back in Spring 2021 for next summer’s camp!

 Here’s What MRC Offered at Our 2020 Summer Camps!

 MRC’s summer camp sessions are designed to inspire and educate our youth about the importance of the Indian River Lagoon.
 We offer a variety of hands-on activities that allow campers to discover the connection between science and nature in the world around them.
 Check out the Exploration Schedule below!